react-cosmos/react-cosmos/docs/plugins/server-plugins.md

 # Server Plugins

-This is a guide for creating Cosmos server plugins.
+This is a guide for creating Cosmos server plugins, which enable integrating with bundlers like Vite or Webpack, as well as adding functionality to the Cosmos server.

+You can browse a list of built-in server plugins [here](../../packages/react-cosmos/src/corePlugins/).

 ## Boilerplate